critterandguitari/cg-docs/docs/EYESY/ey_os_3.md

 To access these files, please use the EYESY Editor.
 More on this in Chapter 4.

 **The *Trigger* button** is on the bottom right of the panel, and its icon is a rectangle containing an exclamation mark surrounded by a star.
 Pressing this button produces a trigger event.
-This trigger event is the equivalent of a trigger event from external sources (See chapter ??? to set the trigger source).
+This trigger event is the equivalent of a trigger event from external sources (See Chapter 3 to set the trigger source).
 It is most commonly used in *trigger modes* (as discussed in Chapter 1).

 Pressing the *Trigger* button will also fill EYESY’s audio buffer with an undulating sine wave.
 Together with the trigger behavior described above, these two functions make the *Trigger* button a useful substitute when you do not have audio flowing into EYESY.